The Council on Ethics in China

 One Swedish company we met was emphatic that “all Chinese companies can have a good manufacturing environment”.
 Another said that “there is no excuse for bad working conditions”.
 These are comments that inspire hope, while requiring foreign customers and investors to continue to make high demands on Chinese manufacturing companies.

-After our visit to China it is very motivating to be working in the framework of the Ethical Council for better environmental and working conditions in that country.
+After our visit to China it is very motivating to be working in the framework of the Council on Ethics for better environmental and working conditions in that country.
 It is quite clear that foreign customers and investors play an important role in accelerating China’s development in these areas.